daveshap/PostLaborEconomics/README.md

 ## Participation

+This repo is just for personal use.
+I have it public for open source access.
+I do not want any feedback on it.
+All PRs will be deleted.

-- Copy the PDFs to NotebookLM to rapidly interrogate the model
+- Copy the PDFs to NotebookLM to rapidly interrogate the research
-- Open an `Issue` here on GitHub if you spot anything glaringly wrong or obviously missing
-- Start a `Discussion` here on GitHub to discuss the PLE framework
-- Anything off-topic will be deleted and result in an irrevocable ban

-The purpose of this repo is to share my research in an open source manner and solicit meaningful, on-topic feedback.
+- Discuss the material with your favorite chatbot